0xPhobos/0xPhobos/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I’m currently learning Assembly & C++.
+- 🔭 &nbsp; I’m currently learning Assembly.
 I might want to explore more languages.
 - 🤔 &nbsp; Exploring new technologies and developing some random stuff and making some hacks.
 - 🎓 &nbsp; Studying Cyber Security and ethical hacking.
 - 💼 &nbsp; Back-end and front-end web developer.